Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Experiments

-\textbf{Analysis:} A qualitative comparison between the proposed method with the baseline method is shown in Fig.~\ref{fig:images}, where predictions are shown with 4 different percentages of gt labels: $0\%, 1\%, 10\%$, and $100\%$.
-We can see {\em the proposed PSV-Nets can predict results close to the gt labels even without any gt labels provided during training (the third row)}.
-Both models can achieve better predictions as the number of gt labels becomes larger.
-However, we can still observe the advantage of our PSV-Nets over the baseline method at all listed levels of gt percentages (even when $100\%$ of the gt labels are available).
-A more detailed comparison can be seen in Fig.~\ref{fig:curves}.
+In contrast, we observe that the proposed boundary-based PSV-Net is able to yield estimates (the $3^{rd}$ row) close to the ground truth labels even without any ground truth labels provided during training.
+All models can achieve better predictions as the amount of ground truth increases, but PSV-Net still maintains an advantage over the baselines.
+There are few noisy pixels appearing in the resulting predictions, which in turn can significantly improve results of the downstream planning modules.
+A more detailed quantitative comparison can be seen in Fig.~\ref{fig:kitti_iou}.